AnnZhouCcc/AnnZhouCcc.github.io/_pages/about.md

 Submitted to 33rd ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 2021)

-While there has been extensive research on race-detection algorithms for task parallel programs, most of this research has focused on optimizing a particular component — namely reachability analysis, which checks whether two instructions
+Abstract: While there has been extensive research on race-detection algorithms for task parallel programs, most of this research has focused on optimizing a particular component — namely reachability analysis, which checks whether two instructions